heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 Spotless is a code formatter that can be used to format your code automatically.

+It allows to format your code according to a set of rules, such as the Google Java Format, ensuring that your code is consistent and easy to read.

 Add the Spotless Maven plugin to the `pom.xml` file:

 ```xml